CLEANdatahub/Unified-Mechanistic-Insights-into-Local-Coordination-and-M-Migration-in-M2B12H12/README.md

 Repository contents are as follows:

-📂 Example notebooks: Python scripts utilizing Pymatgen (https://github.com/materialsproject/pymatgen) for plotting RDF and Integrated RDF using pymatgen and script for analyzing Phonon DOS.
+📂 Example Notebooks: Python scripts utilizing Pymatgen (https://github.com/materialsproject/pymatgen) for plotting RDF and Integrated RDF using pymatgen and script for analyzing Phonon DOS.

 📂 Source Data: Numerical datasets to generate figures in the publication.